Geology

 • Juris Doctor with Dual Master of Arts, Bard Center for Environmental Policy, Annandale on Hudson, NY

-• Master of Science, Geophysics, Southern Illinois University, Carbondale, IL
+• MS, Geophysics, Southern Illinois University, Carbondale, IL

-• Master of Science, Sedimentary Geology, Miami University Oxford, OH
+• MS, Sedimentary Geology, Miami University Oxford, OH

-• Master of Science, Applied Geophysics, University of Pennsylvania Philadelphia, PA
+• MS, Applied Geophysics, University of Pennsylvania Philadelphia, PA

-• Master of Science, Geology, Kansas State University Manhattan, KS
+• MS, Geology, Kansas State University Manhattan, KS

-• Master of Science, Geology, Delta State University Cleveland, MS
+• MS, Geology, Delta State University Cleveland, MS

-• Many of our recent graduates have obtained a variety of positions in geology and related fields:
+Many of our recent graduates are employed at a variety of positions in geology and related fields:

 • Agricultural Resource Specialist Johnson City Soil & Water Conservation Dist., Franklin, IN